 Breaking and Entering(2): Excellent to Staple.
 Yet another way for rogues to leverage their agility to find clues.
 We’ve seen this recursion clause on a handful of other upgrades before.
 It’s been great so far, i see no reason to think it’s any worse here.

-Thieves’ Kit(3): Excellent.
+Thieves’ Kit(3): Excellent to Staple.
 Sure, 3XP is a lot to spend on an investigation tool, but look at all this money this thing can create.
 Paying 3 to be able to investigate and also get back 6-12 resources?
-Sounds like a plan.
+This card is incredibly good.

-Trigger Man(3): Good.
+Trigger Man(3): Okay to Good.
 A way to use an asset once per turn without it taking an action.
 That’s pretty great and you even save the resources for the asset.
 A base skill value of 4 isn’t too hot, but might be even an improvement in some cases.
 Note that he doesn’t save equipment slots the way Elli or Abigail do.
 He eats up a lot of resources, but since you are getting actions for it, that’s probably fine.
 Is he better than Lola or Delilah though?
 Or if all i am after is another action, the Leo De Luca does still exist and he doesn’t require a resource per turn and can do anything.
 I think Trigger Man is reasonably strong, but he’s got some serious competition to muscle through to carve out his niche among Rogue allies.
-One such niche: He can feed you Liquid Courage and lets you test willpower at base 4.
-That seems… fine?
-But not “3XP and an ally slot” fine?

-Underworld Market(2Ex): Good.
+Underworld Market(2Ex): Good to Excellent.
 It’s card draw in Rogue.
 That’s kinda cool.
 It’s also a way to ensure you draw a weapon early on with your fighting rogue… or an investigation tool with your clue rogue.
 Or both with your flex!
-This is one of the cards where the jury is still out on whether it’s worth 4XP, but it’s absolutely worth testing.
+This sort of consistency is worth the 4XP for sure.
 What i like is that i can just throw all my assets into this side deck and have my actual deck be full of events and skills so every draw is more impactful… until the reshuffle at least.

-Clean Sneak(4): Okay to Good [EDIT: Just Okay].
+Clean Sneak(4): Okay.
 If you can use this to nuke a bunch of enemies or gain a couple clues, this is really nice.
 But to be 4XP worth of “nice” i would want there to be three enemies at my location.
 Two would be tolerable at least.
 I just don’t see that happen very often, but maybe in a full multiplayer group this happens more often than i think?
-[EDIT: It has been pointed out to me that you have to pick different options, so you can’t just go and pick up 3 clues or nuke a group.
-That makes it rather mediocre in my opinion, at least not worth the 4XP.]
+You have to pick different options for each enemy, so you can’t just go and pick up 3 clues or nuke a group.
+That makes it rather mediocre in my opinion, at least not worth the 4XP.

 Most useful: Thieves Kit(all), Friends in Low Places(C), Chuck Fergus(2)